aeternity/aeternity/docs/configuration.md

 * make sure UPnP/NAT-PMP is enabled on your router;
 * in your user configuration file, set `sync` > `upnp_enabled` parameter to `true`.

-Then, the node will automatically create appropriate port mapping based on the configuration params.
+Then, the node will automatically create appropriate port mapping based on the configuration parameters.

 #### Port Check